TECH BROWSER UPDATE

 In Reich's 1976 Music for Eighteen Musicians showcased here in its 1978 world premiere ECM recording[see details at page bottom],

-and really paying attention as an eight-nine year old to hearing William Schuman's Carols of Death, Samuel Barber's Reincarnation, Aaron Copland's In The Beginning and Bartok 's Folk Songs for the first time...and noticing my greater interest in New Music than traditional.
+As a 7-10 year old listening attentively to William Schuman's Carols of Death, Samuel Barber's Reincarnation, Aaron Copland's In The Beginning and Bartok's Romanian Folk Songs I began to notice my greater interest in New Music than traditional repertoire.

-It was at USC's Bovard Auditorium in the early 1960s that I also discovered at 7-9 years of age, Early Music, notably De Machaut and Perotin.
+It was at USC's Bovard Auditorium of 1961-66 that I also discovered at 7-10 years of age, Early Music, notably De Machaut and Perotin, two composers of critical importance, whose early music continues to be a favorite today.

-It is the memory of being 10 years old at the brand new Dorothy Chandler Pavillion and hearing Charles Ives' Unanswered Question for the first time.
+It is the memory of being 10 years old at the brand new Dorothy Chandler Pavillion Music Center and hearing Charles Ives' Unanswered Question for the first time.

 For me, I later thought of our fallen President, John F Kennedy...and the relevance of 'the unanswered question' surrounding his traumatic death and loss.
 This was The Fall of 1965 and President Kennedy had been dead less than 2 years.
 Like so many grade school children, that Friday in November 1963 was forever etched in memory...